salmanshuaib/PIG/README.md

 # PIG [Pegasus Immersive Game]
-Experimental technology enabling one to fly their Sphere Of Consciousness under directives from Space Traffic Control.
+Experimental technology enabling one to pilot their Sphere Of Consciousness under directives from Space Traffic Control.

 + Imagine a formation of fighter jets with a squadron leader.
 The leader is in live communication with you, she is training you.
 Over the course of your trainee flight - you will miss your targets: CONSTANTS you have established in your schedule.
 Nonetheless, she will continue to guide you - making you sensitive, without